RSKD LAWSUIT: The Law Offices of Vincent Wong Notify Investors of a Class Action Lawsuit Involving Riskified Ltd.

-New York, New York--(Newsfile Corp. - May 17, 2022) - The Law Offices of Vincent Wong announce that a class action lawsuit has commenced in the on behalf of investors who purchased Riskified Ltd. ("Riskified Ltd.") RSKD .
-This lawsuit is on behalf of all persons or entities who purchased Riskified Class A ordinary shares in or traceable to the Company's July 2021 initial public offering..
+New York, New York--(Newsfile Corp. - June 24, 2022) - The Law Offices of Vincent Wong announce that a class action lawsuit has commenced in the on behalf of investors who purchased Riskified Ltd. ("Riskified Ltd.") RSKD.
+This lawsuit is on behalf of all persons or entities who purchased Riskified Class A ordinary shares in or traceable to the Company's July 2021 initial public offering.

 If you suffered a loss, contact us at the link below.
 There is no cost or obligation to you.